-CONNECT HOMEWORK: Your weekly homework assignments will be accessed through Blackboard and must be completed by11:59 PM on Sundays.
-I will help you register in NROC English during the first two weeks of class.
-If you do not have a computer at home with reliable internet access, you will need to make plans to use a computer lab in the Technology Center or Library computer lab on campus to complete your homework assignments in Connect.
+NoReDINK Homework: Your weekly homework assignments will be accessed through NoRedInk and must be completed by11:59 PM on Sundays.
+For each reading, you must complete the diagnostic (worth 100 pts); you'll complete this the week before the grammar reading.
+Then, during the week, you'll complete the practice for mastery (worth 400 pts).
+I will help you register in NoRedInk during the first two weeks of class.
+If you do not have a computer at home with reliable internet access, you will need to make plans to use a computer lab in the Technology Center or Library computer lab on campus to complete your homework assignments.
+More information will be given at a later date.
+You'll see all of the assignments and due dates on the calendar.

-\This syllabus and schedule is subject to change at the instructor's discretion.
-Continued enrollment by the student in the course indicates that the student agrees and will abide by all policies set-forth in this syllabus by the instructor.\
+^{}This syllabus and schedule is subject to change at the instructor's discretion.
+Continued enrollment by the student in the course indicates that the student agrees and will abide by all policies set-forth in this syllabus by the instructor.